-A data structure is a user preferred, specialized format to organize, manage and store data for quick and efficient access and modification.
+A data structure is a user-preferred, specialized format to organize, manage, and store data for quick and efficient access and modification.
+A vast variety of Data Structure Interview Questions are also available on our website.
 Every data structure is designed to assemble and hold data to suit a specific purpose and preferably work with various algorithms.
 It renders multiple data elements regarding relationships and serves as the basis for Abstract Data Types.
 Implementing a data structure requires creating a set of procedure that produces as well as manipulate instances of that structure.
-A vast variety of Algorithm Interview Questions are also available on our website.

 - With the help of Data structures, the desired data can be searched in a concise period from the vast amount of stored data like about data having an inventory of about 2 million items

 - Multiple requests can be handled using the data structures like at a time processing the application of the thousands of user on the web browser.